Monogram

 A monogram is a motif made by overlapping or combining two or more letters or other graphemes to form one symbol.
 Monograms are often made by combining the initials of an individual or a company, used as recognizable symbols or logos.
 A series of uncombined initials is properly referred to as a cypher (e.g. a royal cypher) and is not a monogram.

+Many of today's monograms are embroidered on items for the home like towels, bedding, robes etc.

 History

 Monograms first appeared on coins, as early as 350 BC.
 The earliest known examples are of the names of Greek cities which issued the coins, often the first two letters of the city's name.
 For example, the monogram of Achaea consisted of the letters alpha (Α) and chi (Χ) joined together.

 Monograms have been used as signatures by artists and craft workers on paintings, sculptures and pieces of furniture, especially when guilds enforced measures against unauthorized participation in the trade.
 A famous example of a monogram serving as an artist's signature is the "AD" used by Albrecht Dürer.